e8johan/virtual-conf-resources/foss-north.md

 This page describes the virtual conference setup of foss-north.
 This was deployed during [foss-north 2020](https://foss-north.se/2020).

+# Overview

 The foss-north was conducted as a live event with QA after each talk, but all sessions where also published for non-live consumption after the event.

-# The Live Setup

-The live setup is illustrated in the figure below:
+The setup is illustrated in the figure below:

 ![Image fo the foss-north setup](images/fn-overview.png)